 If you want to make some new feminist friends then why don’t you join my Facebook Group – the Nomipalony Freehouse!

 Disclaimer: This is post contains gifted items.
 This post also contains affiliate links.
-If you buy an item through an affiliate link you won’t pay any more for that item but I will recieve a small referral fee.
+If you buy an item through an affiliate link you won’t pay any more for that item but I will receive a small referral fee.
 For my full disclosure please see my about page.

 Never Miss a Post